uvarc/rc-website/content/userinfo/storage/sensitive-data.md

 Researchers can request space on ICS by first requesting an Ivy account using the <a href="https://services.rc.virginia.edu/ivyvm" target="_blank">Ivy request form</a>.
 Users are granted 1TB of space for free, and additional space can be requested in 1TB increments.

-# VM Storage
-In addition to ICS space, researchers can also request network attached storage (NAS).
-Unlike ICS, files stored here can be executable.
-NAS space is accessible via an [Ivy VM](/userinfo/ivy/overview#virtual-machines).
-Data can be transferred from NAS to ICS for long-term data storage.

-VM NAS space can be requested with an Ivy account using the <a href="https://services.rc.virginia.edu/ivyvm" target="_blank">Ivy request form</a>.
-Users are granted 1TB for free and may request additional space in 1TB increments.

-Additionally, Ivy VMs have 100GB of block storage.
-All software and applications installed on the VM take up some of this block storage space.

 # Data Transfer to Ivy